joshbmartin/Data-Science/README.md

 # Statistical-Programming

 Work/Assignments throughout the course.
-Work may be incomplete.
+Some work may be incomplete.